ymtszw/ex_ghpr/README.md

     (will be used to build an issue URL.
 Must not end with `/`)
 - Configurations and tokens will be stored in `~/.config/ghpr` as JSON format
 - Configurations are held per local repository

+## To Do

+- Search features
+- Test more
+    - Including Windows support
+- Automatically create fork if the user is not authorized to push to the target repository
+- Post resultant Pull Request URL to other issue trackers like Redmine/JIRA, via API
+    - Obviously, storing issue tracker type and API credentials is required
+- Support Multi Factor Authentication